Grisons Trail: S-chanf - Dürrboden

 More on the Grisons Way of St. James: www.jakobsweg.ch/home/wegstrecken/jakobsweg-graubuenden/

-In October and in the period from 28.4.19 to 31.5.19 regular shooting exercises of the army take place.
-Please inform yourself before you start on your way under http://www.s-chanf.ch/de/ or Tel: 081 854 24 91 at the municipal administration
+In October and in the period from 28.4.19 to 31.5.19 there are regular shooting exercises of the army.
+Please inform yourself before you set off on http://www.s-chanf.ch/de/ or Tel: 081 854 24 91 at the municipal administration

 Responsible for this content Pilgerwege Schweiz.